effector/effector/docs/advanced-guide/Computation priority.md

 5. effect -> watch, effect handler
 ```

-> Whenever you will allow fact occurs of side effects, the library will work by worst scenario.
-Thereby the increase non-consistency of application, where side effects occur inside pure computation, therefore, breaking them and themselves.
+> Whenever you will allow side effects in pure computations, the library will work by worst scenario.
+Thereby, increasing non-consistency of application and breaking pure computations.
 Don't ignore that.

 Let's consider prioritize in the example below.